 More importantly, we have smartphones.
 If you're in the mood, there are far more effective ways to broadcast that and find someone to reciprocate.

 The last theory on pubes has to do with hygiene.
-This is probably the weakest theory of all.
+This theory isn't as straightforward and is probably the weakest theory of all.
 Even in an ancient sense, naked humans aren't necessarily going to be cleaner because they have pubes.
 You don't need to be told that pubic hair can get pretty nappy.
-It's also necessary to spread pubic lice (also known as crabs), and a number of other bad things can get trapped in the hair.
+It's also necessary to spread pubic lice (also known as crabs), and several other bad things can get trapped in the hair.
 There are plenty of cases where it makes you decidedly less hygienic.

 That said, there is a small amount of research to support this concept.
 It comes down to a basic observation.
 As pubic grooming has increased in popularity, incidences of chlamydia have also increased.
-Studies that look at other STIs are less conclusive, but this one trend holds true.
+Studies that look at other STIs are less conclusive, but this one trend holds.

 Here's the thing, though.
 There's no reason to assume that pubic hair is the reason for the change.
 It's far more likely that people who trim are simply getting more action.
 With that action comes a certain risk.
 The lesson here isn't to wrap your tool in pubes; it's to wrap your tool in latex.

-There might be some other oddball theories flying around the internet, but these are the top explanations that have actual medical backing.
+Some other oddball theories fly around the internet, but these are the top explanations that have actual medical backing.
 As you can see, none of them are all that important these days.
 If you're adamant about keeping your pubes untamed, you can try to use these ideas as an excuse.
-But, if you want the benefits of manscaping your goods, feel free to get after it.
-There's no real medical explanation that suggests manscaping is bad for you.
-So, unti we tackle the next great mystery of life, feel free to stay fresh out there.
+But, if you want the benefits of grooming your goods, feel free to get after it with a great pube trimmer.
+There's no real medical explanation that suggests male grooming is bad for you.
+So, until we tackle the next great mystery of life, feel free to stay fresh out there.

 How to grow a beard faster - Our best tips!